Python unicode string comparison and normalization schemes

 • Normalization will cause problem in user typed strings.
 Eg - profile names, profile description, comments etc. The user might say "why is this text not looking like what I typed?".

-• You may also break regulation in some strictly regulated industries, where storing data as it is is extremely important.
+• You may also break regulation in some strictly regulated industries, where storing data as-it-is is extremely important.
 Eg - legal document storage.

 Resources